Webflow vs Hubspot cms: 2026 comparison

 - CMS Hub Starter, Pro, Enterprise

-- Possibility to combine with Marketing Hub, Sales Hub, etc.
+- Can be combined with Marketing Hub, Sales Hub, etc.

 - Additional costs:

-- Number of contacts (if using Marketing Hub)
+- Number of contacts (if you use Marketing Hub)

 - Setup by a partner agency